 I've just finished reading Sheryl Sandberg's Lean In and I really enjoyed it.
 I know it's been criticized for being elitist and failing to properly address less privileged women, but I think a lot of Sandberg's advice could benefit a vast range of women; especially issues like asking for more pay, increasing confidence, "leaning in" to your ambitions, getting more domestic help from your male partner, and supporting other women rather than competing with them.
 Sandberg addresses any woman eager to play a more influential role in her professional life, not just those gunning for the c-suite.
-(I will leave aside other unrelated issues I have with Sandberg connected to this and this.)

 It actually breaks my heart a little that I couldn't have read this book when I was younger.
 I try to avoid regrets but it's hard not to be angry over having wasted so much time worrying about my looks and what other people thought of me.
 Clearly some of my feminism comes from this; the fact that, despite having all the potential to go really far in a career--being white and middle-class with progressive, equality-minded parents, among other lucky gifts--I still wasted precious years thwarted by insecurity.
 And I know that's partly a character flaw, but it's one that's been buoyed enthusiastically by society's expectations and shared cultural images of women.